 12. What size increments do you write in (either in terms of word count, or as a percentage of the book as a whole)?

 As much as I can at once.
-I don't usually get the luxury of writing for as long as I want.
+I don't usually get the luxury of writing for as long as I want.13.
+How many different drafts did you write for your last project?

 My last project would be my last Nano novel and so far I've only written one.